USF-Psych-DataSci/DataSci-home/content/home/structure.md

   description = ""
 +++

-The course consists of lectures, which we call "class meetings".
-We also provide office hours.
+The course consists of class meetings that will include a combination of lecture, demonstration, and live coding exercises.
+You will also have homework exercises to practice and hone your skills.